Articles on Premier Angler may contain affiliate links. Please see our Affiliate Disclosure for more information.

-Now, that isn’t to say the “weekend warrior” is a knock on the angler themselves.
-Tons of excellent fishermen (and women) aren’t spending every single day on the water.
+Now, that isn’t to say that the term “weekend warrior” is a knock on the angler themselves.
+Tons of excellent, passionate anglers aren’t spending every single day on the water.
 They probably wish they were, but alas…

 If you are on the fence, feel free to check out some of the models below and see what aligns with your particular needs.

 Earlier, we mentioned that the Garmin STRIKER Vivid 4 Fishfinder was right on the cusp of mid-range fish finders.
 When compared to the Garmin STRIKER Vivid 9sv Fish Finder, however, it is night-and-day.
 In fact, this was a big consideration that kept us from moving the former to a higher category.